apache/causeway-site/content/components/objectstores/jdo/enabling-logging.md

 Configure log4jdbc JDBC rather than the vanilla driver (see `WEB-INF/persistor_datanucleus.properties`) and configure log4j logging (see `WEB-INF/logging.properties`).

-There are examples of both in the quickstart archetype.
+There are examples of both in the [simpleapp archetype](../../../intro/getting-started/simpleapp-archetype.html).

 ### In the Database